• Skip to main content

 Jump to Recipe Print Recipe

-This tender, fall-apart Dutch Oven Pot Roast with perfectly cooked vegetables, is a one-pot wonder that any home cook can master.
-It's surprisingly easy to make and requires just a few simple steps on the stove before the oven does the rest!
+This tender, fall-apart Dutch Oven Pot Roast with perfectly cooked vegetables is a one-pot wonder that any home cook can master.
+It's surprisingly easy to make and only takes a few simple steps on the stove before the oven does the rest!

 Dutch Oven Pot Roast with a sprig of rosemary.

-If you are looking for more Dutch Oven recipes check out my Dutch Oven Barbacoa, Dutch Oven Chili, Dutch Oven Chicken Noodle Soup, Linguine Bologense, Dutch Oven Meatloaf, or Creamy Lemon Chicken Noodle Soup.
+If you are looking for more Dutch Oven recipes, check out my Dutch Oven Barbacoa, Dutch Oven Chili, Dutch Oven Chicken Noodle Soup, Linguine Bolognese, Dutch Oven Meatloaf, Butternut Squash Tomato Soup, Dutch Oven Turkey, or Dutch Oven Braised Chicken Thighs.

 Jump to: